marianobasile/CulturalGood/README.md

-# A blockchain-based approach for digital archives:  a decentralized Ethereum application for the safeguarding of the cultural heritage.
+# A decentralized Ethereum application for the safeguarding of the cultural heritage.

 To get the project up and running follow these steps: